 How You Lose Yourself in a Normal Day

 I've sat in rooms where I could feel myself sliding sideways out of my own opinion.
-There was a dominant view in the room and mine was different, and somewhere between the thought arriving and my mouth opening, I let it go.
-What came out instead was something more agreeable, closer to what the room already believed.
-I’d edited my true response in real time so nobody had to be uncomfortable, including me.
+I didn't agree with the dominant view, but instead of sticking to my inner truth and authentic voice, I'd end up saying something more agreeable and editing my true response in real time so nobody had to be uncomfortable, including me.

-What's strange is that it doesn't feel like losing anything while it's happening.
-It feels like being reasonable, like reading the room, like the kind of social intelligence women are praised for having - the ability to sense what's wanted and meet it.
-The cost of that intelligence is invisible until much later when you realize you've spent the whole day being a more appeasing version of yourself for everyone else's comfort.
+What makes this so exhausting is that it doesn't feel too terrible while it's happening.
+It feels like being reasonable, like reading the room, like the kind of social intelligence women are praised for having.
+We’re experts at sensing what's wanted from us and we prioritize playing along.
+The cost of that intelligence is invisible until much later, when you realize you've spent the whole day being a more appeasing version of yourself for everyone else's comfort.

 A woman I worked with described it as coming home and feeling like she had to defrost.
-Something had become rigid during the day from the sustained effort of being who the world wanted her to be, and she needed an hour at home before her own personality could thaw back into being.
+As though she’d become rigid during the day from the sustained effort of being who the world wanted her to be, and she needed time alone before her own personality could thaw back into place.

 So how do we interrupt the pattern?

-The second is finding language that’s yours and returning to it often.
+Part of the way back is finding language that's yours and returning to it often.
 Most of us are walking around with a borrowed vocabulary, full of phrases we picked up from work or peers and the people we spend time around.
-We’re absorbing without filtering what really belongs to us.
-When you have clarity around what’s true for you and what you want to orient towards, it helps you show up in the world differently.
+We're absorbing without filtering what really belongs to us.

-The third is being more selective about which rooms you keep walking into.
-Some of them are unavoidable, but many of them aren't.
-The cumulative cost of spending too much time in environments where you’re not able to be yourself is one of the most under-acknowledged drains on a woman's energy in midlife.
-Again, approaching this with curiosity can be illuminating.
+The rooms we spend time in matter too.
+Some of them are unavoidable, but some of them aren't.
+The cumulative cost of spending too much time in environments where you're unable to be yourself is one of the most under-acknowledged drains on a woman's energy in midlife.

 Next